ga4gh/task-execution-schemas/README.md

 Clients may use JSON and REST to communicate with a service implementing the TES API.

-> In the below example, the indicated endpoints only

 ### Creating a task

 Here's an example of a complete task message, defining a task which calculates